arodio/arodio.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hej, thanks for visiting! 👋

 I am a post-doctoral researcher at [Linköping University, Sweden](https://liu.se/en/organisation/liu/isy/ks), working with [Erik G. Larsson](https://liu.se/en/employee/erila39) and [Zheng Chen](https://liu.se/en/employee/zhech93) on decentralized machine learning.

 Previously, I completed my PhD at [Inria, France](https://team.inria.fr/neo/team-members/), working with [Giovanni Neglia](http://www-sop.inria.fr/members/Giovanni.Neglia/) on federated learning.

 My research focuses on designing scalable distributed algorithms for efficient use of data and system resources.
 I employ mathematical tools from distributed optimization and statistical learning theory.

+In my spare time, I enjoy doing sports (mostly running and cycling), traveling, and going on hikes with friends and family.
+Also, I happened to live in Nice and do speak [French](https://www.facebook.com/groups/586584704178688/).